 04 February 2019

-Arriving in Newcastle this morning (04th February), the dynamic founder of the Massachusetts Institute of Technology (MIT) AgeLab, Professor Joseph F Coughlin, is on a 5 day visit to develop a strategic partnership between MIT and the region’s innovators.
+Arriving in Newcastle this morning (04th February), the ageing expert and dynamic founder of the Massachusetts Institute of Technology (MIT) AgeLab, Professor Joseph F Coughlin, is on a 5 day visit to develop a strategic partnership between MIT and the region’s innovators.